 The framework also states that “Practitioners must respond to each child’s emerging needs and interests, guiding their development through warm, positive interaction.”
-We have a fantastic team of adults who put this into practice every day.
+We have a fantastic team of skilled adults who put this into practice every day.

-We use Objective Led planning to provide a rich range of activities that cover all of the seven areas of learning and development and provide opportunities for child led learning.
+Every year we adapt our curriculum and provision to provide a rich range of activities that cover all of the seven areas of learning and development and provide opportunities for child led learning.
 We use our observations to inform our planning and plan for the children’s next steps in their learning.
 We seek to provide a challenging curriculum through a balance of Adult Led and Child Led sessions, which is considered best practice for EYFS.
 Snack time is also usually planned as a rolling snack to help provide children with long periods of time to develop their characteristics of effective learning.